 - a.
 Sketch showing location, design and dimensions of the proposed structure. - b.
 Permitting fee (if required). - c.
-Plat of applicant's property showing property metes and bounds.
+Plat of applicant's property showing property metes and bounds and any other property details pertinent to making determinations on proposed activity.

 More information may be required depending on the activity.
 This will be discussed with the applicant upon a meeting with Dominion Energy Lake Management personnel.